Workforce "herd immunity": companies encourage high vaccinations for workplace safety

 Nevada's COVID-19 Task Force is researching the effects of mass vaccinations on sick days among hospital staff, after reports of sick days plummeting in different workplaces nationwide.

-"Herd immunity," or the goal of vaccinating America at a rate of 75 to 85 percent, will not be achieved for months.
+"Herd immunity," or the goal of vaccinating America at a rate of 75 to 85%, will not be achieved for months.
 Clusters of immunity can be obtained in small groups and small populations.

-In Sacramento, California, 90 percent of staff received the vaccine at UC Davis Medical Center.
-Weekly sick calls plummeted 40 percent.
+In Sacramento, California, 90% of staff received the vaccine at UC Davis Medical Center.
+Weekly sick calls plummeted 40%.

 In Nashville, Tennessee, the sheriff at the local county jail touts no new COVID-19 cases since the vaccine rollout for his department.

-Roseman University of Health Sciences has a goal of vaccinating 85 percent of their staff.
+Roseman University of Health Sciences has a goal of vaccinating 85% of their staff.

 Students and campus staff work off site at clinics, hospitals and local pharmacies, and are qualified to receive the vaccine as frontline workers.
 The campus has vaccinated around 3,000 people through their community clinics.